syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Selection.md

 N> To get the active range in the selected ranges list, use [ActiveRange](http://help.syncfusion.com/cr/cref_files/windowsforms/spreadsheet/Syncfusion.Spreadsheet.Windows~Syncfusion.Windows.Forms.CellGrid.GridRangeInfoList~ActiveRange.html) property of [GridRangeInfoList](http://help.syncfusion.com/cr/cref_files/windowsforms/spreadsheet/Syncfusion.Spreadsheet.Windows~Syncfusion.Windows.Forms.CellGrid.GridRangeInfoList.html) class.

-## Adding or Clearing the Selection
+## Adding or clearing the selection

 Spreadsheet allows the user to add and clear the selection in the Active `SpreadsheetGrid` for the given range.